 I am dead.
 The world bore solemn witness to that fact.
-Even a child of unsteady gait, its world beginning to dawn, knows I left a mad brother alone to grow madder.
-There are brave men who can take you into the tombs and stand before the gods and swear that my ashes lie there in an urn next to the rest of my family.
+Even a child of unsteady gait, its world merely beginning to dawn, knows it.
+There are brave men who can take you into Augustus’ tomb and stand before the gods and swear that my ashes lie there in an urn next to my parents, grandparents, and Julius Caesar.
 My brother made me a god, so that I may always be with him and guide him as I did in life.

+I left a mad brother alone to grow madder.
 I failed as a sister, a woman, an empress, a guide, and a goddess.
 The only thing I have succeeded at is the one thing everyone would swear I did not do: live.

 But can a lie before the gods truly be a lie, if I myself am one of them?

 Only the gods can make whole that which is long-dead.
 I hold a skeleton in my hands and must show to you the whole: organs, flesh, sinew, heart and mind.
 The long-dead must rise, look about with roving eyes, give voice to many tongues.

 I cannot pin down my life, like the histories of Ovid or Virgil or even the silly frivolities written by my old Uncle Claudius.
 I can only bear witness to the atrocities I survived.
 I pray I may give voice to the many who did not.
 If I am blessed, perhaps I may do justice those who forever claimed a part of my soul.